-Michael is the Vice President of the California Art Club and a Signature Member of both the the California Art Club and the Laguna Plein Air Painters Association.
+Michael serves as the Vice President of the prestigious California Art Club and is a Signature Member of both the California Art Club and the Laguna Plein Air Painters Association.

 Currently, his paintings are showing at galleries in Carmel, Sonoma, Claremont, and in Laguna Beach, where he is a regular exhibitor at the Festival of Arts.